Table of Contents Show

 1. Standing Oblique Twist

 Standing oblique twist is an oblique/core exercise that largely works your oblique and targets all the core muscles.
-While doing the standing oblique twist, your full core – the transverse abdominis and the Rectus Abdominis of your abs and obliques will be engaged and strengthened.
+While doing the standing oblique twist, your full core – the transverse abdominis and the Rectus Abdominis3 of your abs and obliques will be engaged and strengthened.

 The side-to-side twisting in the exercise brings out the obliques to act.